parrt/msds692/notes/selenium.md

 The `data-nav=following` appears to be unique.
 Find that with seleniums functions and then `click()` it.

+Or, just tell the driver to go to `https://twitter.com/DataInstituteSF/following`

 **Exercise**:  Alter the script so that it (i) pages down twice to see more users followed by the Data Institute using: `driver.execute_script("window.scrollTo(0, 10000);")` and (ii) collects all of the `following` `a` tags into a list of tuples with (*link*,*link text*).
 I get:

 ```